cloudpassage/where-are-they-now/README.md

 {Edit this file and add any verified addresses}

-Sample invocations:
+##Sample invocations:

-#See help text and parameters:
+*See help text and parameters:
+'''
 where-are-they-now.rb -h
+'''

-#Generate a login IP report and save to disk
+##Generate a login IP report and save to disk
+'''
 where-are-they-now.rb -i aabbcc00 >watn-report.html
+'''

-#Generate a report but only cover logins since 2013-01-15
+##Generate a report but only cover logins since 2013-01-15
+'''
 where-are-they-now.rb -i aabbcc00 -s 201301015 >watn-report-recent.html
+'''

-Advanced uses:
+###Advanced uses:

-#If you manage more than one Halo Portal organization, you can generate
-#a report that covers logins from all of them by specifying "-i {key}"
-#multiple times (with corresponding lines for all keys in
+If you manage more than one Halo Portal organization, you can generate a report that covers logins from all of them by specifying "-i {key}" multiple times (with corresponding lines for all keys in /etc/halo-api-keys : where-are-they-now.rb -i aabbcc00 -i 7890abcd >watn-combined.html
-#/etc/halo-api-keys :
-where-are-they-now.rb -i aabbcc00 -i 7890abcd >watn-combined.html